Miami Corporate Investigations Attorneys

 We at Oberheiden P.C. have several offices in Miami, Florida, and we represent businesses in internal corporate investigations no matter their location throughout the country.
 Our team is made up of seasoned lawyers and consultants ready to give your case immediate attention.
 We have handled a lot of proceedings concerning civil, criminal, and federal administrative law, and we can utilize that experience in your situation.
 In addition to helping companies conduct corporate internal investigations, we can also represent them if they’re being investigated and prosecuted by federal authorities.

-Even though many of our clients contact us when they detect a potentially damaging issue, we also offer emergency services to cater for unexpected occurrences.
+Even though many of our clients contact us when they detect a potentially damaging issue, we also offer emergency services to cater to unexpected occurrences.
 Without notice, the FBI or another federal agency may launch investigations against you.
 Other unforeseen situations such as data breaches and IP thefts can also happen.
 During these situations, emergency representation services are vital to prevent the problem from growing into a bigger costlier issue, and that’s where we can help here at Oberheiden P.C.
 We can investigate the matter quickly to get the required information and develop a tailored response depending on the specific circumstances.
 However, we encourage you to contact our Miami corporate investigations lawyers promptly for better effectiveness in getting you out of the crisis.

 Determine Whether Your Company Requires Corporate Internal Investigations